JeremyLing04/FAIryTale/README.md

 - Verify connection string format
 - Test connection with a PostgreSQL client

-### OpenAI API Issues
+### Ollama/AI Issues
-- Verify your API key is valid
-- Check your OpenAI account has credits
-- Ensure the API key has the required permissions
+- Ensure Ollama is installed and running
+- Check Mistral model is downloaded: `ollama list`
+- Test generation: `ollama run mistral "hello"`
+- Check server logs for error messages

 ### Port Already in Use
 If port 5000 is already in use, change the PORT in your `.env` file: